wang-zixuan/Event-Camera-Image-Reconstruction/README.md

 ## About

-This is a basic implementation of event camera simulation, just for fun.
+This is a simple implementation of event camera image reconstruction, just for fun.

 Reference: [CVPR19 - Event-Based High Dynamic Range Image and Very High Frame Rate Video Generation Using Conditional Generative Adversarial Networks](https://arxiv.org/pdf/1811.08230.pdf).